JuliaSmoothOptimizers/OptimizationProblems.jl/docs/src/benchmark.md

 profile_solvers(stats, costs, costnames)
 ```

-Note that it is also possible to select the problems when initializing the problem list by searching into the `OptimizationProblems.meta`.
+It is also possible to select problems when initializing the problem list by filtering `OptimizationProblems.meta`.
 ```
 meta = OptimizationProblems.meta
 problem_list = meta[(meta.ncon .== 0) .& .!meta.has_bounds .& (5 .<= meta.nvar .<= 100), :name]